open/close all folders

 - Things you can interact with will flash.

 - Nearby items that you can pick up turn white, and a circle with a symbol of what it is will appear to help distinguish it from the general clutter.

 - Conversation opportunities are highlighted by an icon.

 - Ellie will point out various important things, including enemies and places you need to go in order to proceed.
 Even Joel at times will mention certain tasks only his companions can accomplish so the player will not have to pointlessly attempt them.

 - The game itself will point out important things as they're happening.
 It will also give you a hint (utilized with L3) if you have trouble finding the next point in a level or solving a puzzle.

 - Another subtle hint the game gives you is that there's often an object or ledge in the direction you need to go that's coloured yellow.

 - At the end of a prolonged firefight, Joel or Ellie will usually announce something to the tune of, "That's all of them," once all enemies have been cleared.

 - Not Using the "Z" Word: They were once human but are now mindless, bloodthirsty monsters.
-They're formed by infection.
+They're formed via infection.
 Their spread caused an apocalypse.
 Most of them have a clumsy, staggering gait.
 They resemble corpses.
 A single bite from them will cause you to turn.
-But they're most definitely not zombies; they're Infected.
+But they're most definitely not zombies; they're infected.
 Even the developers insist this.